 If you already have a good main job and are looking for a part-time gig to maximize your income, you can work as a home inspector.
 Your job will entail inspecting the components and structures and providing relevant parties with a written report, including recommendations for additional evaluation.

 Working as a home inspector can earn you somewhere between hundreds to thousands of dollars a month.
 You need to familiarize yourself with the components and structure of a house.
 You won’t need to take a real estate broker license course to work as a home inspector.
+Check with your state regulators about any licensing requirements.

 2. Real Estate Lawyer